 - Internal Construction

-Define detail activities The project is broken down into lower level activities, subtasks and work packages till we arrive at a sufficient level of detail that supports the project plan.
+The project is broken down into lower-level activities, subtasks, and work packages until we arrive at a sufficient level of detail that supports the project plan.

 Determine the personnel and non-personnel resources required to perform all activities.
-For example, the excavation work may require following resources: Project Manager – Work duration 16 hours Site Grading Contractor – Work duration 80 hours
+For example, the excavation work may require the following resources: Project Manager – Work duration 16 hours Site Grading Contractor – Work duration 80 hours.

-- Create Resource Table of all resources who will work on the project
+- Create a Resource Table of all resources who will work on the project

 - Assign or Allocate resources to activities